o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/components/interactive/components-button.md

 In Lua scripting, you can add the script in the UI without any further changes.
 The ButtonRefresh inside the properties table will allow you to reference your button.

-OnActivate and OnDeactivate is often where the connect and disconnect of the bus of the button is done, using the id of the element you passed as an input param (the ButtonRefresh which is an EntityId()).
+You should (1) connect and (2) disconnect the bus, using the id of the element you passed as an input param (the ButtonRefresh which is an EntityId()).

 OnButtonClick method becomes a trigger once you connect the bus.
 Notice that if you add more buttons, it will use the same OnButtonClick method.